jeanbaptisteb/ACT/README.md

 **Detailed explanation of the output**

 - Problem:  Description of the analysis, mentioning the type of residuals defined in the Rtype parameter.
+- Seed: seed state used to generate simulated tables.
+If exact reproduction of the results is needed, pass this value in the 'seed' parameter of the function when you call it again. *NB: this value is not present in the output of the R implementation of ACT.*
 - InputTable: The array passed in the 'observed'  parameter.
 - NominalTestSize: The alpha level defined in the 'alpha' parameter.
 - NumReplicates: Number of replicates generated, defined by the 'nrep' parameter.